cambiotraining/bacterial-genomics/materials/12-phylogenetics.md

 - `-g` - the name of the outgroup to root the tree with (in this case MTBC0).
 - `-o` - the rooted phylogenetic tree.

-This will create a NEWICK file called `Nam_TB_rooted.treefile` in your analysis directory.
+This will create a NEWICK file called `Nam_TB_rooted.treefile` in your results directory.

 ## Summary